stapusoa/tapt-monorepo/apps/web/README.md

-# TruBalance Bodywork – Website (`apps/web`)
+# Koya – Website (`apps/web`)

-This is the main marketing and listings website for TruBalance Bodywork LLC, built with React, Vite, Tailwind CSS, and TypeScript.
-It lives inside the `trubalance-bodywork` monorepo under `apps/web`.
+This is the main marketing and listings website for Koya , built with React, Vite, Tailwind CSS, and TypeScript.
+It lives inside the `koya` monorepo under `apps/web`.
 It uses `pnpm` as the package manager.

 Content is sourced from [Sanity](https://www.sanity.io/) via a read-only integration.
 Sanity is **not included** in this repo — it is managed separately.